-July 7 is a very important date in National Hockey League history as a pair of signings made it easier for players from Europe to come over, forever changing the game.
-There were also a handful of coaching moves and the birth of a Hall of Famer who is beloved in the Mile High City.
+July 7 is a significant date in National Hockey League history as a pair of signings made it easier for players from Europe to come over, forever changing the game.
+There were also a handful of coaching moves and the birth of a Hall of Famer beloved in the Mile High City.
+Let’s take our daily trip through time to relive all the best this date has had to offer.

 Devils Pave the Way